tomioss/demo_project/README.md

 # demo-project
-This is a demo project
+This is a demo project.
+Follow the [installation](##Installation) section to run this project.
+Once completed, run `http://localhost:8000/` in your web browser.

 ## Requirements